trimble-oss/website-modus.trimble.com/content/components/xr/tooltips/_index.md

 - Providing a short description of a page element or control.
 - Revealing the full text of truncated data.
-- For non-essential information, consider using plain text messages
+- The information is essential for the user.
+For non-essential information, consider using plain text messages.

 **Don't use when**

 - Providing a description longer than 10 words.
-- Ancillary buttons that require more information.
-This can be taken care of through voice command hints.
+- Needing an ancillary button that requires more information.
+Use voice command hints instead.

 ## Types